gitlabhq/gitlab-recipes/web-server/nginx/README.md

 The configuration files in this directory are known to work  with GitLab 8.2 and newer versions.

-For versions of GitLab 8.0 and 8.1, check the `stable-8-1` branch.
+For versions of GitLab 8.0 and 8.1, check the `8-1-stable` branch.

+For versions of GitLab 8.2, check the `8-2-stable` branch.

 ---

+GitLab 8.3 introduces major changes in the NGINX configuration.
+Because all HTTP requests now pass through gitlab-workhorse, a lot of directives need to be removed from NGINX.
+During future upgrades there should be much less changes in the NGINX configuration because of this.

 [Omnibus packages][] use their own bundled nginx server.
 If you want to use your own external Nginx server, follow the first 3 steps to